 Read Pinnacle Digest's report: The Importance of Finding Comparables for Junior Mining Stocks.

 Below are a handful of factors to consider when searching for relevant junior mining stock comparisons:

 - Must operate in the same country (preferably the same state or province as mining laws change from region to region).

 - Must have similar (doesn’t have to be exact) strengths/track records in the management team.

 - Must be exploring or developing an asset for the same commodity (this should be obvious).

-- Must have similar grade drill results (includes depth) and resource calculations.
+- Must have similar grade drill results (includes depth); and similar sized resource estimates.